 21st Century Leadership Academy Class of 2017 Nomination Form (Word)

 Past and current participants profiles can be viewed through the links below.

-Senior faculty members and active ITEEA and CTETE professionals will coordinate the project and facilitate instruction.
+Future Development - Senior faculty members and active ITEEA and CTETE professionals will coordinate the project and facilitate instruction.
 The coordinators provide an annual report to the membership of CTETE enumerating results of the program and providing recommendations for future leadership and professional development activities.
-Based on the positive feedback from this program, CTETE has committed to supporting a ninth cohort.
-If you are interested in applying for this program in 2014-15, please contact Roger Hill, University of Georgia or Bill Havice, Clemson University.
+Based on the positive feedback from this program, CTETE has committed to supporting a tenth cohort.
+If you are interested in applying for this program in 2016-17, please contact Roger Hill, University of Georgia or Bill Havice, Clemson University.